burdzwastaken/hadolint-action/README.md

 # Hadolint Action

-A GitHub action that runs [hadolint](https://github.com/hadolint/hadolint) against a pull request.
+A GitHub action to run [hadolint](https://github.com/hadolint/hadolint) and reports violations given a Dockerfile within a repository on a pull request

 ## Usage